 Both common and rare bird species hit windows.
 According to a 2014 study, species commonly reported in glass collisions include White-throated Sparrow and Dark-eyed Junco.
 Ruby-throated Hummingbirds are frequent victims, along with Wood Thrush and other species of conservation concern.

 Within our work to eliminate threats to birds, we are proud to be the first organization to take a national approach to solving the glass collisions problem.
 We educate and inform architects, planners, and developers about the issue and solutions.
 We also advocate for legislation to require use of bird-friendly materials, and we develop and evaluate new materials.
 In addition, we have also produced a fact sheet on quick and inexpensive ways that homeowners can birdproof their windows, available in English, Spanish, or Portuguese.

 Our Bird-Smart Glass Program provides proven tested products for every conceivable need, from those of architects and builders to homeowners.

-Tested Products: After six years of research, we’re proud to present a comprehensive resource to help stop birds hitting windows.
-Proven products (including our BirdTape, shown) are suggested for existing and new windows, for every size and shape imaginable, and for every budget.
+Tested Products: We’re proud to present a comprehensive resource to help stop birds hitting windows.
+Products are suggested for existing and new windows, for every size and shape imaginable, and for every budget.
 Explore and order.

 Legislation: Bird-friendly policies can save species like Yellow-rumped Warbler (shown) and other birds that are frequent victims of glass collisions.
 We’ve helped create ordinances on bird-friendly design in communities from San Francisco and San José to the state of Minnesota.
 Contact us to get started in your community!